-Our Partnership Agreement contains provisions for the allocation of net income and loss to the unitholders and our general partner.
+Our Partnership Agreement contains provisions for the allocation of net income and loss to the unitholders.
 For purposes of maintaining partner capital accounts, the Partnership Agreement specifies that items of income and loss shall be allocated among the partners in accordance with their respective percentage interest.
-Normal allocations according to percentage interests are made after giving effect to priority income allocations in an amount equal to incentive cash distributions allocated 100% to our general partner.
+Prior to August 13, 2020, normal allocations were made according to percentage interests after giving effect to priority income allocations in an amount equal to incentive cash distributions allocated 100% to our general partner.
+Effective August 13, 2020, the IDRs were eliminated and the 2% general partner economic interest was converted to a non-economic general partner interest that no longer receives cash distributions.
 The following table presents the allocation of the general partner's interest in net income (in thousands, except percentage of ownership interest):